inasafe/inasafe-doc/docs/source/user-docs/writing_documentation.rst

 You can than do a pull request on github to request your changes to be reviewed and taken into the official documentation.

-If you want to build the documentation locally on your computer you should read :ref:`building_documentation` inside the Developer Documentation.